nathaliemayor/Macroeconometrics/README.md

 **Nominal Short-Term Interest Rate**: i<sub>t</sub> = - 0.137 + 1.253 i<sub>t-1</sub> - 0.271 i<sub>t-2</sub> + 0.009 g<sub>t-1</sub> + 0.071 g<sub>t-2</sub> + &epsilon;<sub>it</sub>

-Further analysis based on empirical evidence then suggested that GDP growth actually moves in the opposite direction that economic theory would suggest : a rise in short-term interest rate might cause an increase in GDP growth.
-This result however is subject to the model’s limitations such as omitted variable bias.

 # References